-In an effort to balance the amount of time spent correcting metadata for uploaded images with the time spent creating metadata for images that are to be uploaded in the future, the decision was made to streamline the flagging process.
+The flagging system is streamlined to balance the amount of time spent correcting metadata for uploaded images with the time spent creating metadata for images that are to be uploaded in the future.
 Flags go live within 24 hours, and the contributed flags are publicly visible below the image and are searchable from the keyword search box.
-Currently, the contributed flags are not entering the metadata displayed alongside the images, but staff are reviewing ways to efficiently and properly update the metadata displayed alongside the images with these valuable flags.
+Currently, the contributed flags are not entering the metadata displayed alongside the images.

 Once you are logged in, enter the information you would like to contribute in the text box, and hit post.
 You can also up-vote, or agree with another user’s post, and down-vote, or disagree with another user’s post.
 Multiple users can comment on a single image, so before adding another flag with similar or identical information, we ask that you check the flagging section on the individual image to see if someone has already flagged what you want to.
 If they have, please up-vote their flag, showing that you agree with it.
 This allows RDL users to build a community that can help verify the crowdsourced information.
 Also, please be cognizant that all information added in the flag will be fully searchable from the RDL universal keyword search box, so we ask that users only contribute identifying information about the images.